Ashley Dittmar shares how she uses technology paired with the human instinct to engage and retain giving to organizations, year-over-year.

 By the numbers as of early 2020:

-Despite concerns that the COVID-19 pandemic would depress donations to nonprofits, giving in the U.S. in 2020 increased from 2019 by 10.6%, with the overall number of donors growing by 7.3%, according to the Fundraising Effectiveness Project’s 2020 Fourth Quarter Report.
+Despite concerns that the COVID-19 pandemic would depress donations to nonprofits, giving in the U.S. in 2020 increased by 10.6% compared to 2019, with the overall number of donors growing by 7.3%, according to the Fundraising Effectiveness Project’s 2020 Fourth Quarter Report.

-At the same time, donor retention, an important benchmark that tracks the percentage of donors who gave to a charity in 2019 and then gave to the same charity in 2020, dropped by 4.1%.
+However, donor retention—a key metric that tracks the percentage of donors who gave to a charity in both 2019 and 2020—declined by 4.1% during the same period.

 Connect Ashley Dittmar